AtaliaM/weather-app-assignment/README.md

 # ❄️ Weather App ☀️
-A weather application built with React (with hooks) and Redux, that shows the weather forecast for any (available) city around the world by consuming Metaweather API.
+This is a little weather application I built with React (with hooks) and Redux.
+In the app you can search for any city around the world, and get the current weather + next three days forecast for that city (if it's available in Metaweather API 😉).
+I personally prefer warm weather but I won't mind if you use it to plan a trip to Siberia.🥶 Hope you enjoy!

 ## npm run start
 Runs the app in the development mode.